E-Kritheesh/Moodify-Learning/LM-3 Report/ReadME.md

 ### Linear regression model

 Using an example where features and label can be approximately related as a linear function, a model y' = wx + b is used to describe the relationship.
-The training of the model to come up with an optimal values of weight vector(w) and bias(b) is explained.
+The training of the model to come up with an optimal value of weight vector(w) and bias(b) is explained.
 As the data cannot be perfectly expressed as a line equation, there is a need to minimise the error between the predicted value and the observation.
 The mean squared loss function, which is convex hence can be minimised, proves to be a practical loss function.
 Assessment of check your understanding questions of this topic: